- ABOUT US

 See photos of the Neighborhood Heating Fund in action.

 Brooklyn Borough President Marty Markowitz is encouraging everyone to open their hearts and make a $5 donation to the Neighborhood Heating Fund by texting WARMTH to 27722.

-As of March 6, 2015: The Neighborhood Heating Fund has closed and will no longer be accepting applications.
+April 2015: The Neighborhood Heating Fund has closed and will no longer be accepting applications at this time.

 Questions about the fund:

 When can I complete an appliation?

 The Neighborhood Heating Fund began accepting applications on December 9, 2014.

 The Neighborhood Heating Fund covers Brooklyn, Queens and Staten Island.